MOHAMEDNAZEER07/ksr-GDG-hack/README.md

 3. **Cloud Services**:
    - 🌐 **MongoDB Atlas**: Securely stores disease data, veterinary requests, and community forum discussions.
 ---

+## 🤖 AI Model - Fine-tuned with Mistral-Nemo-Instruct-2407

+In **Harvest Haven**, we leverage a state-of-the-art, fine-tuned language model, **mistralai/Mistral-Nemo-Instruct-2407**, to provide highly accurate and context-aware responses for our AgriChatbot and diagnostic tools.
+This model has been customized and deployed to meet the unique needs of farmers, from answering crop-related questions to offering expert advice for livestock health.

+### 🌱 Model Fine-Tuning

+To enhance relevance, we fine-tuned the **Mistral-Nemo-Instruct-2407** model on agricultural and veterinary datasets.
+This training ensures that the AI understands and responds accurately to the specific language, terminology, and practical challenges of farming.

+Key benefits of our fine-tuned model:
+- **Domain-Specific Knowledge**: Optimized for agriculture and veterinary topics, enabling precise advice.
+- **Robust Natural Language Understanding**: Provides natural, human-like interactions to facilitate a more intuitive user experience.

+### 💡 Deployment with Gradio

+To make the model accessible to users, we deployed it using **Gradio**, which provides an interactive web interface.
+This deployment allows seamless integration within the Harvest Haven app, offering farmers an easy-to-use platform for receiving expert guidance.

+Gradio setup details:
+1. **Gradio Interface**: Designed with custom UI components to handle text input and image uploads for diagnosis.
+2. **API Integration**: Our Gradio interface is connected to the mobile app, enabling real-time responses from the LLM model for chat-based and diagnostic services.
+3. **Scalability and Security**: Gradio ensures a stable environment, handling multiple requests efficiently, while secure API calls protect user data.

+---

 ## 🔄 Process Flow